m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 extends `number`, and `T3` evaluates to false because a string `"1"` does not extend `number`. `T4` evaluates to `false` because the object type `{bar: string}` does not extend string.
-The `Printable` type is effectively a type level function that takes a single type as an argument and return another type.
+The `Printable` type is effectively a type level function that takes a single type as an argument and returns another type.

 ## TypeScript function overloads are not type safe